maiChuong/cmpro-postgen/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Reciprocal Public License (RPL).
 See the LICENSE file for more details.

 -------------------
 # Local-Server Setup